bahattinkoc/globuddy/README.md

 ## Overview

-GlobeBuddy is a project built with SwiftUI and SceneKit that lets you explore a 3D earth to discover friends from different countries.
+GloBuddy is a project built with SwiftUI and SceneKit that lets you explore a 3D earth to discover friends from different countries.
 You can interact with profiles by tapping on their location, view their details animatedly at the top of the screen, and even simulate sending a message directly.
 This project is designed to experiment with AR, animations, and 3D interactions in a fun and visually appealing way.

 ## Features ✨

-- **3D Globe Exploration**: Navigate and interact with a 3D earth model to discover friends located around the world.
+- **3D Earth Exploration**: Navigate and interact with a 3D earth model to discover friends located around the world.
 - **Profile Interactions**: Tap on any profile marker to see detailed information about that friend, complete with animations.
 - **AR & SceneKit Integration**: Combined AR technologies and 3D interactions to create a smooth and engaging experience.